bernardjhuang/gamerunnersnews/_posts/2014-10-29-the-most-misunderstood-stat-about-lol-2.md

 In [part 1](../../lol/hidden-gems-armor-penetration-1/), we gave ground to some of the fundamentals of Flat Armor Penetration/Reduction.
 We saw that this stat is effective against low-Armored target and outlined three keypoints to follow when thinking about making that Armor Penetration purchase.

--The first is that Flat Armor Penetration/Reduction is an effective early game stat when everybody has a low amount of Armor.
+* The first is that Flat Armor Penetration/Reduction is an effective early game stat when everybody has a low amount of Armor.

--The second was that we should target low-Armored target which is the squish in the enemies backline.
+* The second was that we should target low-Armored target which is the squish in the enemies backline.

--But realizing that we need high mobility to get in range of squish, our third keypoint was that Flat Armor Penetration/Reduction is effective on Assassin-type class champions that have the mobility to jump to the enemies backline where all the low-Armored squishies are.
+* But realizing that we need high mobility to get in range of squish, our third keypoint was that Flat Armor Penetration/Reduction is effective on Assassin-type class champions that have the mobility to jump to the enemies backline where all the low-Armored squishies are.

 EZ PZ right?
 Great!
 Now we're ready to jump to the more advanced aspects of Armor Penetration.